Susan M. Kootnekoff

 Founder of Inspire Law

 Susan Kootnekoff is the founder of Inspire Law.
 Susan’s diverse legal career spans over 25 years.
-During this time she has gained expertise in a variety of areas of the law, including employment law, Canadian Charter of Rights and Freedoms, human rights , education law and privacy.
+During this time she has gained experience in a variety of areas of the law, including employment law, Canadian Charter of Rights and Freedoms, human rights , education law and privacy.

 Susan has advised and represented medical health professionals, employees, employment insurance (EI) claimants, parents and others whose lives have been adversely impacted by vaccine mandates and restrictive government policies arising out of fears over covid-19.